Survation

 Survation is a polling and market research agency based in London, England.
 Survation have been conducting research surveys since 2010.
 Surveys are conducted via telephone, online panel and face to face as well as omnibus research for a broad range of clients including television, newspapers, charities, lobby groups, trade unions, law firms and political parties.
 Damian Lyons Lowe is the company founder and Chief Executive.

 Overview

 Survation was incorporated on 2 February 2010 as a private limited company.

 The company is a member of the British Polling Council and Market Research Society.
-The company Chief Executive, Damian Lyons Lowe is the company's representative and member on the British Polling Council.
+The company chief executive, Damian Lyons Lowe is the company's representative and member on the British Polling Council.

-Survation were reported to be the most active and accurate opinion polling company (online and telephone) during the Scottish Independence Referendum campaign in which the final result was 55% for “No”.
-Survation’s eve of polling day telephone poll was very narrowly more accurate than Ipsos Mori, who also used a telephone-based methodology.
+Survation was one of the most active and accurate opinion polling companies (using both online and telephone methods) during the Scottish Independence Referendum campaign, which concluded with a final result of 55% for "No".
+Survation’s final telephone poll, conducted on 16-17 September 2014 for The Daily Record, showed a 6-point lead for "No" at 53%, which was within the expected margin of error.
+After excluding undecided voters, the poll indicated a result of 47% for "Yes" and 53% for "No".

+Survation’s final predictions aligned with those of other companies, including Ipsos MORI, which also used telephone polling.
+While all polls slightly underestimated the strength of the "No" vote, the overall predictions were considered accurate.
+The final margin for "No" was consistently close across different polling companies, with Survation being one of the most reliable in terms of methodology and results.
+In 2017, Survation asserted that their final telephone poll before the 2014 Scottish Independence referendum was the polling industry’s most accurate, surpassing Ipsos MORI’s similarly accurate results by just one decimal point.

 The company also claimed that the Survation final poll before the 2015 general election was exceptionally accurate, unlike most others, but the result was suppressed by the CEO through fear of the poll being an outlier.